wyf-ACCEPT/meson-starknet-demo/README.md

 ### Deploy the contracts

-Compile the Token contract, then declare and deploy it.
+Begin by compiling the Token contract, followed by its declaration and deployment.

 ```bash
 scarb build